'Crisis': Fury as Jetstar announces plan to drop Hawke's Bay flights

 The competition with Air New Zealand brought lower fares between Auckland and Napier, with Air New Zealand fares today still available for as little as $49 from October 7, after the school holidays.

-Jetstar boss Evans said: "Last year 25 percent of our regional customers paid less than $50 for their flight and 75 percent paid under $100."
+Evans said: "Last year 25 percent of our regional customers paid less than $50 for their flight and 75 per cent paid under $100."

 Apart from Air New Zealand and Jetstar, the only other commercial flyer in and out of Hawke's Bay is Sounds Air, with services to the Marlborough-Nelson region.

-Hawke's Bay Tourism CEO Hamish Saxton said a proposed reduction or removal of Jetstar flights was likely to result in a reduction in capacity and frequency for the flights between Hawke's Bay and Auckland.
+Hawke's Bay Tourism chief executive Hamish Saxton said a proposed reduction or removal of Jetstar flights was likely to result in a reduction in capacity and frequency for the flights between Hawke's Bay and Auckland.

 "The arrival of Jetstar to the region brought with it increased capacity and a greater frequency of flights, so effectively Jetstar adding to the Air NZ services to Hawke's Bay allowed more people to travel more frequently," he said.